b-pardi/Research/BraTaDio_Fn/README.md

 - qsense will need option to add calibration freqs to values because qsense records just change in frequency, qcmi and open qcm next record actual frequency
     - prompt user to put absolute frequencies of measured overtones into separate file, than in formatting script add those to each of the delta freq values

-- implement avg Df plots for avg dissipation as well

-- bandwidth shift add delta infront of the gamma
-- overtone * change in frequency of overtone
-- change * to a dot
-- shift and n to lowercase in title, frequency lower case

 - make sauerbrey and avg df work for multiple ranges